rycont/myply-spotify-adapter/README.md

 # myply-spotify-adapter

-For myply backend, on deno
+For myply backend

+works with deno